OleksiiKova/build_master_shop/README.md

 - Go to <a href="https://stripe.com">Stripe</a> and create an account if you don't have one already.

 #### Step 2: Get Your API Keys
-- Once you've created an account, go to your Stripe Dashboard.
-Under the 'Developers' tab, click on 'API keys'.
+- Once you've created your account, go to your Stripe Dashboard.
+Under the 'Developers' tab, click 'API keys'.
 Here, you'll find your <strong>Publishable Key</strong> and <strong>Secret Key</strong>.
 You will need to configure these keys in your project to connect with the Stripe API.</p>

 #### Step 3: Add Stripe Keys to Heroku Environment Variables
-- In your Heroku Dashboard, go to the 'Settings' tab of your application.
+- In your Heroku Dashboard, navigate to the 'Settings' tab of your application.
 Under the 'Config Vars' section, add the following environment variables:

    - STRIPE_TEST_PUBLIC_KEY: Your Stripe Publishable Key
    - STRIPE_TEST_SECRET_KEY: Your Stripe Secret Key